 The E2 Treaty Investor visa allows the investor to live and work in the US to direct and develop the business.
+In larger businesses management and executive level employees may be sent to the US instead of the owners of the business.
 Employees that are also nationals of the same E2 visa Country as the investor may also qualify for an E2 visa.
 Unlike the H1B visa category, there is no quota for E2 visas.
 The investment necessary to qualify for E2 Treaty Investor status varies and there is no set minimum.
 For consultancy businesses, for example software businesses, this could be tens of thousands of dollars or less in some cases.
 However, for smaller investments to register the business as an E2 business can be more difficult.

 When you apply for E2 registration of a business you need to be in the process of investing money.
 You do not necessarily have to invest all the money required to set up the business before applying.
 You should however have realistic plans to establish and fund the business.
 Usually, the qualifying E2 visa business should eventually create employment for US citizens and residents of the US.

 Nationals of many Countries can apply under the E2 visa scheme.
 Unfortunately, nationals of India and China cannot apply under the E2 visa scheme unless they wish to gain entry as a spouse of an E2 visa holder.